Advice and Counselling

 We strive to promote tolerance and intercultural exchange.
 Therefore, we support projects which promote positive integration at the University of Bonn with the help of the Department of Integration of Bonn, the International Office, the DAAD, the ESG, KHG and other institutions and organizations.
 These organizations help us strenghten intercultural dialogue.

 We provide information and advice for foreign students at the University of Bonn.
 We guide students through all aspects of the study, work, visa and employment processes.
 We also help with the job and housing search.
 Our multilingual team consists of international students who experienced the same problems at the beginning of their stay in Germany, and this is why we can effectively help you and better understand your problems.
 We offer expert assistance in addressing social, legal, cultural and political problems.
-Our staff speak German, English, French, Serbian, Macedonian, Italian, Vietnamese, Spanish, Mandarin Chinese and Bulgarian.
+Our staff speak German, English, Russian, Serbian, Macedonian, Spanish and Bulgarian.
 In addition to consulting services, we support student initiatives at the University of Bonn.
 We offer the language partner program to provide the opportunity to learn different languages from native speakers, and we also provide the opportunity to meet German students who can help you to better integrate into German culture and society.
 We support student initiatives that contribute to the positive integration of foreign students.

 StartStudy - IFF Consultation